Deeksha273/UrbanInvention/README.md

 To address these challenges, we propose an innovative online educational website, named "DigitalEdu," that aims to revolutionize the way students learn and access education.

 ## Azure Technologyies used for the project🪄
-- Azure Bot.
+- Azure Bot. --> Used Language Studio for creation of bot.
 - Static Web App.
-- ⁕Used Language Studio for creation of bot.
+-
 ## Features✨

 - A responsive and dynamic user interface.